wp-plugins/ank-prism-for-wp/readme.txt

 No, tested with v4.0+ (latest as of now) only.
 So i recommend you to upgrade to latest WordPress today.

-= Have u changed anything in Prism source file =
+= Have u changed anything in Prism source files =

 Not yet, each and every file is in its original state.